kowe18/bnbl/README.md

 # 🧠 Driver Fatigue Detection System

-A real-time computer vision system that detects signs of driver drowsiness using AI-powered facial analysis.
+A real-time and trained computer vision system that detects signs of driver drowsiness using AI-powered facial analysis.
 Combining facial landmark tracking with neural object detection, our solution increases road safety by identifying head tilts, closed eyes, and yawning — before it's too late.
+By identifying signs of drowsiness early (e.g., head drooping, closed eyes, yawning), these systems can prevent accidents before they happen, alerting the driver or triggering automated responses.

 ---